internet-of-things-club/internet-of-things-club.github.io/README.md

 - That your leaving the group will not cause any major disruptions

 Reasoning:
-_Everyone here is trying to use the stuff they do here to get a job._ Leaving a project part way and causing it to remain incomplete, means that everyone just wasted their time.
-Lets make sure time spent doing projects here actually produce something we can show on our resumes.
+_Everyone here is trying to use the stuff they do here to get a job._ Leaving a project part way can cause major disruptions in the project which may leave it incomplete.
+An incomplete project is not as useful as a completed project in applying to internships and jobs.
+Let's make sure time spent doing projects here actually produce something we can show on our resumes.

 ### The Goals of IoT Club
 1. Get you an internship